VeguiDev/spiget-api/readme.md

 This library allows you to interact with the Spigot API (Spiget), to obtain authors, categories and resources (Plugins).

+And if you want you can use it from the terminal.

 **Table of Contents:**

 - [Documentation](https://github.com/VeguiDev/spiget-api/wiki)